JeremyMorgan/BlazorFaceRec/README.md

 This uses Blazor Server, .NET 5, and the Azure Face API.

-This is for a project on [CodeProject](https://www.codeproject.com/) to be published soon.
+This is the source for the project I created on Code Project: [Building a Face Recognition App with Blazor](https://www.codeproject.com/Articles/5305710/Building-a-Face-Recognition-App-with-Blazor)